dbaumgarten/yodk/README.md

 You can install ```vscode-yolol``` directly from the vscode marketplace.
 For more information, see the [documentation](https://dbaumgarten.github.io/yodk/#/vscode-yolol).

 # Compatibility guarantees
 Absolutely none.
-There yould be breaking changes to the code at any time.
+There could be breaking changes to the code at any time.
-If you want to use this projects code in your own project, you best use go-modules to pin your dependency to a fixed version number.
+If you want to use this project's code in your own project, you best use go-modules to pin your dependency to a fixed version number.

-The goal is to be as compatible to the game as (reasonably) possible.
+The goal is to be as compatible with the game as (reasonably) possible.
 Even if that means to re-implement weird bugs of the ingame-parser.
 In cases where full compatibility is not feasible, yodk will try to be "downward-compatible" to the game: Everything that works in yodk SHOULD also work in-game.
 But a few weird edge-cases that work in the game will be treated as errors in yodk.

 If you find differences between the game's implementation and yodk, please [open an issue](https://github.com/dbaumgarten/yodk/issues/new?assignees=&labels=compatibility&template=bug_report+copy.md&title=).